HLR/DomiKnowS/developer/KNOWLEDGE.md

 # Knowledge Declaration

-DomiKnows Library allows to **define knowledge** about a domain and use it during the learning and evaluation phases of ML model preparation, as well as during the model usage.
+DomiKnows Library allows to **declare knowledge** about a domain and use it during the training and inference phases.
-The knowledge about the domain enhances the model's performance and makes it more robust against noise in the data.
+The knowledge about the domain potentially enhances the model's performance and make it more robust and generalizable.
-It also enables a faster learning process and reduces the number of training samples required for the model to learn.
+It also enables a faster learning process by reducing the number of required training samples.

 **Knowledge about the domain in DomiKnows is represented as a graph with associated logical constraints.**
 The graph's nodes are concepts, and edges are relations between concepts.
-The logical constraints define the knowledge about the domain in the form of logical expressions on concepts and relations from the graph.
+The logical constraints define the knowledge about the domain in the form of logical expressions on concepts and relations defined in the graph.

-Capturing knowledge begins with gathering concepts and establishing their relationships to each other, thereby building the **domain graph**.
+Declaring knowledge begins with introducing the concepts and establishing relationships between them, thereby building the **domain graph**.
-This graph represents the domain knowledge in an ML task.
+This graph represents the domain knowledge of an ML task.
-The concepts and relations exemplify the classification of the data and the relationships among the data, which are the subjects of the ML task.
+Parts of the concepts and relations exemplify classifiers which are subject to learning.

 The parent-child relation between **concepts** in the graph is used to represent the hierarchical structure of the domain knowledge.
+The expressions of parent and child are implicit though for example, when we wrtie word=concept() ... entity=word() this implies the is-a relationships  between word is-a concept, entity is-a word and the hierarchy will be concpet-> word-> entity.
-It implies that if the data is classified as belonging to a concept, it also belongs to all the parent concepts of that concept.
+It implies that if a data item is classified as belonging to a concept, it also belongs to all the parent concepts of that concept.
-Conversely, if the data is classified as belonging to a concept, it can be classified in more detail as one of the child concepts.
+Conversely, if the data item is classified as belonging to a concept, it can be classified in more detail as one of the child concepts.

 In the graph, there are two distinct types of concepts.
-* The first type, referred to as **'classification concepts'**, define the classification of the data within _semantic frame_.
+* The first type, referred to as **'Ouptut concepts'**, defines the semantic abstraction in the output.
-* The second type, known as **'data concepts'**, specify the types of data, for example, words, sentences, pixels, etc.
+* The second type, known as **'input concepts'**, specify the types of data items, for example, words, sentences, pixels, etc.

-Classification concepts are subordinate to data concepts, thereby establishing a parent-child relationship.
+Output concepts are subordinate to input concepts, thereby establishing a parent-child relationship.
-Depending on the level of data classification granularity, a single data concept may encompass multiple classification concepts.
+Depending on the level of data classification granularity, a single data concept may encompass multiple output concepts.

-The **relationships** between concepts are employed to denote not only associations within the data but also categorized relationships between the data and elements of the _semantic frame_.
+The **relationships** between concepts are employed to denote not only associations within the data items but also categorized relationships between the data and elements of the output  concepts.
 They can depict part-whole relationships, like the relationship between a word and a sentence, or between a word and a phrase.
-Additionally, they can illustrate temporal relationships between events.
+Another example is to illustrate temporal relationships between events.
-Furthermore, they can also signify relationships between the data and the domain knowledge.
+Furthermore, they can also signify relationships between the input data items and the domain knowledge.
-For example, the relationship between a word and a _semantic frame_ can be represented, such as 'works for' or 'located in', among others
+For example, the relationship between a word and a _semantic frame_ can be represented, such as 'works for' or 'located in', among others.

 DomiKnows' **logical constraints** are defined through First Order Logic (FOL) expressions, which effectively encapsulate the domain knowledge.
 In FOL, the basic building blocks of logical constraints are **predicates**.
 In DomiKnows, these predicates are functions that evaluate whether a given variable corresponds to a certain concept or relation.
-The variables in this context refer to an entity or entities in the domain of discourse, which, in this case, pertains to machine learning data classified by the concepts and relationships derived from the graph during the learning phase of the ML model.
+The variables in this context refer to an entity or entities in the domain of discourse, which, in this case, pertains to machine learning data items classified by the concepts and relationships derived from the graph during the learning phase of the ML model.

 Relationships between predicates can be expressed using **logical connectives**.
-The most common is the conditional statement ('if'), but all other logical connectives, such as conjunction ('and'), disjunction ('or'), negation ('not'), and biconditional ('if and only if'), are supported as well.
+We support implication statements ('if') and other logical connectives, such as conjunction ('and'), disjunction ('or'), negation ('not'), and biconditional ('if and only if').

 **Quantifiers** can be applied to variables within predicate expressions.
 By default, the universal quantifier 'for every' is presumed, suggesting that each entity from the domain of discourse is subject to the constraint unless stated otherwise.